Rick712/web-design/README.md

 Something that I changed as well was the header of the text.
 I made them a lot more bigger than they were, and they were now sticky to the page.
 I also removed the icons on the page, since they didn't really add anything to the page.

 ## Interface principles

+For this course, we had to inplement a few of the [19 Design Principles](http://bokardo.com/principles-of-user-interface-design/) by Joshua Porter.
+The ones I inplemented are:

+- Clarity is job
+- One primary action per screen
+- Strong visual hierarchies work best

+These ones are the ones that I primarily focussed on.
+The other 16 are implemented as well, but are less noticeable.